 Giving Compass' Take:

-- There is controversy and debate about ESG in the social sector and will continue to impact the younger generation of donors and investors that may use criteria to evaluate for-profit companies for investment.
+- There is controversy and debate about ESG in the social sector, which will impact the younger generation of donors and investors that may use criteria to evaluate for-profit companies for investment.

 - How can ESG considerations improve over time to become more useful for investors?
 How does ESG affect the impact investing sector?